Click Here to Download the Article Style and Submission Guidelines

 Use Panel A and Panel B to denote sections of a table.
 Do not abbreviate column headings.

-Spell out “percent” and do not use the percent sign.
+If an entire column contains percentages, spell out “percent” in the column head and do not use the percent sign in the column.
 Place a zero in front of the decimal point in all decimal fractions (that is, 0.357, not .357).

-All tables and figures must list full source information.
-If the source is the author’s own research, please use “Author’s calculations.”
+All tables and figures must have a source line.
+The source should be in author-date style where applicable with a corresponding entry in the reference list.
+If the source is the author’s own research, please use “Author’s calculations,” “Author’s diagram,” etc. as appropriate.

 Permissions

-Contributors should supply a short abstract for their paper consisting of 125 words or less (625 characters including spaces).
+Contributors should supply a short abstract for their paper consisting of 150 words or less.

-Contributors should supply a list of key words (between 3 and 5 words) for your article.
+Contributors should supply a list of key words (between 6 and 9 words) for their article.

-Full author affiliation and contact information for all of the article’s authors must be listed on the first page of the article.
-Please start with bios for each author in the following format: Jane Smith is professor of x at y university.
+Affiliations for all authors must be listed on the first page of the article along with contact information for at least one author.
+Please provide affiliations for each author in the following format: Jane Smith is professor of x at y university.

 Copyright

-All work must be original and the copyright will be held by the Russell Sage Foundation.
-Every contributor must submit a signed “RSF Contributor Agreement Form” along with their chapter.
+All work must be original, and the copyright will be held by the Russell Sage Foundation.
+Every contributor must submit a signed “RSF Contributor Agreement Form” along with their article.
 Terms of usage are outlined on the form.
-Permission to republish will need to be made through the Copyright Clearance Center who administers the permissions requests for Russell Sage.
+Permission to republish will need to be made through the Copyright Clearance Center, which administers the permissions requests for Russell Sage.

-Please note RSF only publishes original work that has not been previously published.
-Submissions may not be under review for publication elsewhere, however, submissions may appear in working paper series and draft versions can be posted on one’s own web site.
+Please note that RSF only publishes original work that has not been previously published.
+Submissions may not be under review for publication elsewhere and submissions that appear in working paper series and draft versions can only be posted with the written permission of Russell Sage.
+Please contact RSF’s director of publications for permission.

 Appendix

-An article may have an appendix of no more than five pages that may include tables, figures, etc. Any material in excess of that length will not be edited or typeset as part of the issue but will be made available through links on the issue’s webpage.
+An article may have an appendix of no more than five pages that may include tables, figures, etc. Any material more than that length will not be edited or typeset as part of the issue but will be made available through links on the issue’s webpage.
 There is no limit to the additional material that can be posted on that website.

 HOUSE JOURNAL STYLE